wiz0u/WTelegramClient/EXAMPLES.md

 DateTime when = DateTime.UtcNow.AddMinutes(3);
 await client.SendMessageAsync(peer, "This will be posted in 3 minutes", schedule_date: when);
 ```
+*Note: Make sure your computer clock is synchronized with Internet time*

 <a name="fun"></a>
 ## Fun with stickers, GIFs, dice, and animated emojies